l3nz/say_cheez_ex/README.md

 Captures a snapshot of the environment at build time, so you can display it at run-time.

-Sometimes you'd want to reference the version of your package at run time, or when / where / from what sources it was built, but that information is not available anymore once you deploy your app somewhere else.
+Sometimes you want to reference the version of your Elixir project at run time, or when / where / from what sources it was built, but that information is not available anymore once you deploy your app somewhere else.

-This library is heavily ispired by my previous Clojure library https://github.com/l3nz/say-cheez that has been proven useful over the years.
+This library takes a lot of inspiration from an earlier Clojure library, which you can find at https://github.com/l3nz/say-cheez.
+The previous library has been very useful to me over the years, and I'm hoping that this one will be just as helpful!

 [![Hex.pm](https://img.shields.io/hexpm/v/say_cheez_ex)](https://hex.pm/packages/say_cheez_ex)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-lightgreen.svg)](https://hexdocs.pm/say_cheez_ex)